-Review of the CCP Carron Street, Balwyn North considered applicable Project contract requirements associated with the following:
+Review of the CCP Church Road considered applicable Project contract requirements associated with the following:

-- North East Link Project Incorporated Document (December 2019); - Environmental Management Framework (EMF); - Environmental Performance Requirements (EPRs); and, - Project contract (Project Scope and Requirements (PSR), August 2019).
+- North East Link Project Incorporated Document (December 2019); - Environmental Management Framework (EMF); - Environmental Performance Requirements (EPRs), Version 6; and, - Project contract (Project Scope and Requirements (PSR), August 2019).

-The approach undertaken for the Review and Verification Audit of the CCP Carron Street, Balwyn North comprised:
+The approach undertaken for the Review and Verification Audit of the CCP Church Road comprised:

-- First version of the document submitted to the IEA: - Review of the document considering whether those Project contract requirements addressed in the document had been addressed adequately, including taking into account technical adequacy and effectiveness of actions proposed to comply with the EMF and EPRs; and, - Undertake a cross-check of the document against the Project contract requirements to identify conditions that had: either not been addressed; or were not considered to have been adequately addressed within the document. - The subsequent version of the document submitted to the IEA (Note: not applicable to this Review and Verification Audit as the IEA did not have any comments on the first version of the document submitted to the IEA): - Review of the document considering whether findings/comments from the previous IEA review and Project contract requirements had been addressed adequately in the latest version of the document, including taking into account technical adequacy and effectiveness of actions proposed to comply with the EMF and EPRs. - Findings arising from review of each revision of the document were represented as comments provided directly into a Comments Review Sheet (refer to Section 4 and Appendix A). - Findings/comments arising from review of each revision of the document were subsequently returned to CPB to be addressed accordingly. - Provision of this report, including the Verification Statement, once the findings/comments were considered by the IEA to have been adequately addressed by CPB.
+- First version of the document submitted to the IEA: - Review of the document considering whether those Project contract requirements addressed in the document had been addressed adequately, including taking into account technical adequacy and effectiveness of actions proposed to comply with the EMF and EPRs; and, - Undertake a cross-check of the document against the Project contract requirements to identify conditions that had: either not been addressed; or were not considered to have been adequately addressed within the document. - Subsequent versions of the document submitted to the IEA: - Review of the document considering whether findings/comments from the previous IEA review and Project contract requirements had been addressed adequately in the latest version of the document, including taking into account technical adequacy and effectiveness of actions proposed to comply with the EMF and EPRs. - Findings arising from review of each revision of the document were represented as comments on a Comments Review Sheet (refer to Section 4 and Appendix A). - Findings/comments arising from review of each revision of the document were subsequently returned to CPB to be addressed accordingly. - Provision of this report, including the Verification Statement, once the findings/comments were considered by the IEA to have been adequately addressed by CPB.

-Details of the CCP Carron Street, Balwyn North revision subject to this Review and Verification Audit are provided in Table 3.1.
+Details of the CCP Church Road revisions subject to the Review and Verification Audit are provided in Table 3.1.